dipankardas011/dipankardas-portfolio/content/diary/Apr25.md

 description = "Let's talk about my April 2025"
 +++

+# Date 2025-04-14 2025-04-15
+* updated the ksctl homepage and docs
+* learning about geodes
+* anthropic learning efficient agents
+* Used snyk AI paid plan

 # Date 2025-04-13
 * ksctl new card based selection method stablized
 * learning about dagger agents and how to multi workflow around them and learning about what it is